 The bible may be full of many things that could be considered “commandments.”
 The Torah contains some 600+ mandates itself.
 But we can all agree (well I guess Catholics and protestants can’t) but we can largely agree that the Ten Commandments probably count as Commandments.
 If your church can’t get the “Remember the Sabbath day to keep it Holy” part right; if they can’t keep the 10 general rules, how much truth is in there?

 It’s not just about the day you go to church either.
 That is a common misconception.
-Adventism isn’t about church on Saturday; it’s about how and why Sabbath is observed in reverence, in general.
+Seventh-Day Adventism isn’t about church on Saturday; it’s about how and why Sabbath is observed in reverence, in general (among other things.)
 Church is a few hours, Sabbath is an entire day, and a good chunk of Thursday and Friday spent cleaning, cooking, and otherwise preparing yourselves and your house before the Sabbath arrives.

 On the day most people around here slept in and watched college football, we got up at the crack of dawn and traveled 90 miles away to attend church until the sun went down.
 Literally.
 Sabbath school, morning service, potluck or lunch at a church member’s house, maybe pass out some literature in neighborhoods around the church, Adventist Youth programs, youth choir practice, then vespers service.
 Whatever it took to keep our minds, conversations, and activities Christ-centered from Friday sunset to Saturday sunset.